Entry requirements for Europe: Explanation of half-term holiday travel restrictions in Spain, France, Italy, and Greece

 You must show evidence of a negative PCR test taken within 48 hours of entering Italy OR a negative antigen test taken within 24 hours of entering Italy, regardless of vaccination status.

-Children: If they are traveling with a fully vaccinated parent, children under the age of 17 do not need to quarantine.
+Children: If they are traveling with a fully vaccinated parent, children aged 17 and under do not need to quarantine.

+Children under the age of six are not subjected to any testing.

-Greece removed the requirement for fully vaccinated travelers to be tested on Monday, February 7th.
+Greece removed the requirement for fully vaccinated travelers to undergo testing on Monday, February 7th.

-Unvaccinated travelers aged 5 and up must take a PCR test within 72 hours of arriving in Greece, or a negative antigen test within 24 hours.
+Unvaccinated travelers aged 5 and up must take a PCR test within 72 hours of arriving in Greece, or a negative antigen test within 24 hours of arriving in Greece.

 UK news summary from Infosurhoy.